 This is part of my series on God as Father.
 You may like to check out the full series:

-And for those who want to balance this with maternal images of God check out my posts from the week before Mother’s day:
+And for those who want to balance this with maternal images of God check out my posts related to Mother’s day: